| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday October 21,

 block the JBS plan to buy National Beef Packing Company and become the

+nation's largest beef packer as "showing that the system works."
 He refers to the review that Farm Bureau and others asked the DOJ to perform regarding the buying spree that JBS Swift announced earlier in 2008.
 The Brazilian owned company announced their intentions to buy the number four and the number five beef packers in the US, Smithfield Beef and National Beef, as well as the largest feedlot company in America, Five Rivers.
 Putting the Swift facilities they had bought a little more than a year earlier with these purchases would have made JBS Swift the largest beef packer in the country- as well as the global gorilla in beef packing.
 We have details of the AFBF reaction as well as the NCBA and R-Calf USA reaction to the move by the DOJ reported in the story above.
 The thoughts from each of these groups- as well as some audio dug up by our colleague Stewart Doan with R-Calf CEO Bill Bullard give you a feel of the feeling among groups that represent livestock producers.
 The link to all of that is below.
 Click here for the Industry Reaction to the DOJ's Hope to Derail the JBS Purchase of National Beef. | |

-Wheat Planting on Track with the Five Year Average ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The latest
+| Wheat Planting on Track with the Five Year Average ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The latest

 Oklahoma Crop Weather Update is out- and it shows that while we got close